harveytriana/BlazorSignalRStreaming/README.md

 In this component add a small state protocol with two values: START and CANCEL.

-> To cancel, if necessary, we use a `CancellationTokenSource` object, with which we can generate an interruption by invoking the `CancelAfter (300) ` method (300 ms is arbitration), or jus t`Cancel ()`.
+> To cancel, if necessary, we use a `CancellationTokenSource` object, with which we can generate an interruption by invoking the `CancelAfter(300)` method (300 ms is arbitration), or just use `Cancel()`.

 ## Data transmission from Client to Server

 Case in which you want the client to send the server a list of objects of the same type, so that these objects are sent one by one or in batches.
 In practical example it could be that the user loads a file of considerable volume.
 In this way, the impact on the transmission is light and effective.

 The SignalR hub consists of a class that derives from `Hub`, and one of its asynchronous methods contains a `IAsyncEnumerable<T>`.
 Let's see the example:

 ```csharp
 using System;